influxdata/docs-v2/content/influxdb/cloud/upgrade/v2-to-cloud.md

 {{% note %}}
 #### Consider when upgrading
-- InfluxDB Cloud requires token authentication, and you must create all new authentication tokens.
+- InfluxDB Cloud requires token authentication, and you must create all new API tokens.
 - InfluxDB Cloud does not support:
   - Multiple [organizations](http://localhost:1313/influxdb/cloud/reference/glossary/#organization) per account.
     Upgrade a single InfluxDB OSS 2.x organization to an InfluxDB Cloud organization.